 - 6 slices whole grain bread (no sugar added)

 - maple syrup or honey for topping

-Combine your egg whites, milk, cinnamon and vanilla in a bowl.
+- Combine your egg whites, milk, cinnamon and vanilla in a bowl.
+Whisk until well blended.

+- To keep things lower in fat, cook in a non-stick pan without any oil.
 Keep the heat low to medium low so it doesn't burn.
 Cook a bit longer than you would regular french toast to be sure the egg gets cooked at the lower temperature.

 - Plate your food and top with your favorite French toast toppings!

 Recipe from the Gracious Pantry archives, originally published 3/6/10.